-The Sport Management concentration combines business management foundations with the ever-growing field of sport.
-The Sport Management concentration covers the areas of sport marketing, facilities management, fundraising, law, and governance.
-This concentration, coupled with the business core of the academic program, is designed to prepare students for positions in professional sport, interscholastic and intercollegiate athletics, sport media relations, Sport information and promotions, sport coaching, sport facility management/operations, sport marketing, sport consulting and sport administration.
+The Sport Management program combines business management foundations with the evergrowing field of sport.
+The Sport Management program covers the areas of sport marketing, facilities management, fundraising, law, and governance.
+The sport management courses, coupled with the business core of the academic program, is designed to prepare students for positions in professional sport, interscholastic and intercollegiate athletics, sport media relations, sports information and promotions, sport coaching, sport facility management/operations, sport marketing, sport consulting and sport administration.
 In addition, the curriculum prepares students to enter a graduate program after course completion, if desired.